 The Fair Housing Laws apply to all types of housing that are leased, rented, or sold.
 So, that includes single-family homes, condos, apartments, homeowners’ associations, and mobile home parks.

 Exemptions do exist, though.
-In certain and limited circumstances, the Fair Housing Act exempts the following:
+In certain and limited circumstances, the Fair Housing Laws exempt the following:

 - Private clubs that limit occupancy to members.

 - Housing is operated by religious organizations.

 - Single-family houses are rented or sold by the owner without using an agent.

 - Owner-occupied buildings with no more than four units.

 How Can Pennsylvania Landlords Discriminate Against Tenants According to Fair Housing Standards?

 Housing discrimination can occur in many different forms.
 The following are some examples:

 - Familial status – Discriminating against a person because they are either married, single, or divorced amounts to illegality.
 When selecting a person to live in your property make the decision based not on their familial status, but on their rental history.